kaneplusplus/icd-10-cm-embedding/README.md

 In addition to the 2019 validation the models selected for distribution were tested on the 2020-2022 data sets to ensure their performance is comparable over years.
-It should be noted that the ICD-10-CM codes do not vary too much so we should not expect large differences.
+It should be noted that the ICD-10-CM codes do not vary much from one year to the the next, so we should not expect large differences.
 As expected, the mean square error and coefficients of determination are similar to the 2019 data.
-Table @ref(tab:model_perf)

 ### Validating the embedding representation

-As a final step in the validation process, we use the fact that in addition to the description, the ICD-10-CM codes themselves carry hierarchical information, which can be used to ensure that conceptual relationships are preserved in the compressed embeddings.
-In particular, the leading letter and two numeric values categorize codes.
-For example, codes A00-B99 correspond to infectious and parasitic diseases, C00-D49 correspond to Neoplasms, etc. We can therefore ensure that at least some of the relevant relationships are preserved in the compressed embedding representation by confirming that the categories can be estimated at a rate higher than chance using a supervised model.
-Furthermore, we can quantify how much relevant predictive information is lost in lower-dimensional representations.
+To validate the compressed embeddings, the hierarchical information in the ICD-10-CM codes was used to ensure that relevant relationships were preserved.
+The leading letter and two numeric values categorize codes, allowing for the estimation of categories at a rate higher than chance using a supervised model.
+The training data was a one-hot encoding of the ICD-10-CM categories as the dependent variable and the compressed embedding values as the independent variable.
+The model consisted of two hidden layers with 100 nodes each, using categorical cross-entropy as the loss function.
+The model was trained using 30 epochs, and the performance in terms of accuracy and balanced accuracy was evaluated.

-The training data consists of a one-hot encoding of the ICD-10-CM categories as the dependent variable and the compressed embedding values as the indepedent values.
-The model consisted of two hidden layers with 100 nodes each.
-The loss function selected was categorical cross-entropy.
-The model was trained using 30 epoch and a validation data set comprised of 10% of samples, chosen at random.
-The performance in terms of both the accuracy and the balanced accuracy is shown in the table below.
-As with most problems of this type, compression of the data corresponds to an increase in lost predictive information.
+The compressed embeddings result in an increase in lost predictive information, as is typical for this type of problem.

 | Embedding Dimension | Accuracy | Balanced Accuracy |
 |--------------------:|---------:|------------------:|